 Illnesses Covered by the EEOICPA

-Listed below are the 22 Specified Cancers covered by the Special Exposure Cohort (SEC) classes of the EEOICPA, as well as various other illnesses covered by the Act.
+Listed below are the illnesses covered by EEOICPA – specifically the 22 Specified Cancers covered by the Special Exposure Cohort (SEC) classes of the EEOICPA, as well as various other illnesses covered by the Act.
 Each listing links to a separate page that describes the illness in more detail and provides examples of how it is understood under the EEOICPA.

 Special Exposure Cohort(SEC)